Sudanese Demand justice Two Years After Protests Erupted - UrduPoint

 "Today we have sent a very clear message to the civilian and military government," said 21-year-old protester Nada Nasereldine.

 "We have the power of the streets, it is our weapon and we will use it if our demands are not met."
-Protests were also reported in towns surrounding the capital, including Madani and Atbara, as well as in the east, in Port Sudan on the Red Sea, and Kassala.
+Demonstrations also took place in Omdurman and Bahri, cities across the Nile from Khartoum, and in key towns including Madani and Atbara, as well as in the east, in Kassala and Port Sudan on the Red Sea.

 Numbers taking part totalled several thousand people, according to estimates by AFP correspondents and other journalists.